 Rules and regulations within the work place should be universal and applicable to all.
 This means no one should be exempt from any policy hence removing any obvious notions of favoritism.
 The concept of favoritism creates big problems within the company such as grouping and alliances.
 Being a fair and just employer also means that you yourself should not find yourself above any company rules.
 If your employees can see that you are as much answerable as they are, they will be more open to you.

 Being fair and just also means not pushing your employee’s limits.
 This includes setting achievable goals and aims.
 The best way to know whether you are giving them the right amount of work is to imagine yourself in their shoes; would you be alright doing this much amount of work?
 After all, more harm will be done if you have a disgruntled employee at the end of the day.

-Having a democratic working environment means you will be including employees in most of the major decision making areas of the organization.
-This means you will be allowing them some authority and decision making area which will in turn make them feel important and more responsible for the overall betterment of the firm.
+Having a democratic working environment means you will be including employees in most of the major decision-making areas of the organization.
+This means you will be allowing them some authority and decision-making area which will in return make them feel important and more responsible for the overall betterment of the firm.
 According to research, when an employee feels part of the organizational family, they are said to be more motivated and determined at the jobs.
-Important decision making areas could be choosing the right tools that they are comfortable working with, setting specific work policies which they feel will be better internalized within the organization or setting some simple organizational goals.
+Important decision-making areas could be choosing the right tools that they are comfortable working with, setting specific work policies which they feel will be better internalized within the organization or setting some simple organizational goals.
 If these mainstream areas are adequately worked upon, your relationship will definitely flourish.

 Always be honest